-The Faculty Distinguished Service Award recognizes faculty whose service to the University community has significantly improved the quality of some aspect of campus or community life.
-Nominations are solicited from university members and reviewed by the award committee.
+Recognizes faculty whose service to the University community has significantly improved the quality of some aspect of campus or community life.
+Eligibility details and nomination procedures are available through the University Senate.